ConfusionFlow/confusionflow/tools/docker/README.md

 ## Docker

 ### Building Container

-Make sure that the UI component is already built before building the Docker containers (the containers size will blow up otherwise to the `node_modules`).
+Make sure that the UI component is already built before building the Docker containers (the containers size will blow up otherwise due to the `node_modules`).

 ```
 # UI component
 python setup.py build_ui